alex347a/Obsidian/3. Semester/Modellering af elektromekaniske systemer/Lektioner/Stor opgave Pendul på vogn sammensat med fjeder og dæmper.md

 # 3 Bevægelsesligninger for systemet

-Vi ønsker at eliminere $T$ for at få to koblede 2. ordens differentialligninger.
+Jeg ønsker at eliminere $T$ for at få to koblede 2. ordens differentialligninger.

 Fra vognens ligning: